f5devcentral/xcmcndemoguide/README.rst

 .. code:: bash

-     # copy the example file
      cp admin.auto.tfvars.example admin.auto.tfvars

 Edit the file using "vi" in the terminal so you can customize the parameter values for your lab like owner, keys, and zone.
 You will retrieve the values in the following steps.

 .. code:: bash

-     # edit the file
      vi admin.auto.tfvars

      # Editing Tips